matt-richardson/matt-richardson.github.io/_posts/2016-03-29-continuous-integration-with-octopus-deploy-step-templates.markdown

 }
 ```

-Now, this script, while perfectly functional, and easy to test in isolation (ie, in Powershell ISE), doesn't really confirm to the ideals of a CI pipeline.
+Now, this script, while perfectly functional, and easy to test in isolation (ie, in Powershell ISE), doesn't really conform to the ideals of a CI pipeline.
 If we do a small refactor, and move the code into a function, we can make it easily testable:

 ```powershell
 #sql-test-connection-string.steptemplate.ps1